What is Comparative Fault?

 Speak with an attorney to discuss your rights

 If you have been injured in an accident and might be partly responsible, you may still be permitted to file a personal injury lawsuit, but your state will determine how comparative fault will affect your compensation.
-Speak with a car accident attorney in New York at Douglas & London to discuss your case and legal options.
+Speak with the New York City car accident lawyers at Douglas & London to discuss your case and legal options.
 Consultations are free and confidential.